 Get a list of actions at an access level that do not support restricting the action to resource ARNs.
+Set service to "all" to get a list of actions across all services.

 - db_session SQLAlchemy database session object - service A single AWS service prefix, like s3 or kms - access_level An access level as it is written in the database, such as 'Read', 'Write', 'List', 'Permissions management', or 'Tagging'